Carmen-Rosas/rick-and-morty-api-react-app/README.md

 Location info cards do not expand due to lack of information.

 ## Getting Started
+There are 2 ways to access this app, locally or via Vercel.
+### Vercel
+Just [clicking here](https://rick-and-morty-api-react-app.vercel.app/).
+CSS animations of the info cards and the search box will not appear.
+### Local
 First clone this repository, then install dependencies:

 ```bash